Alan Davies

-Alan Roger Davies (/ˈdeɪvɪs/; DAY-vis; born 6 March 1966) is an English actor, presenter, stand-up comedian and writer.
+Alan Roger Davies (/ˈdeɪvɪs/ DAY-vis; born 6 March 1966) is an English actor, presenter, stand-up comedian, and writer.
 He is known for his portrayal of the title role in the BBC mystery drama series Jonathan Creek (1997–2016) and as the only permanent panellist on the BBC panel show QI since its premiere in 2003, outlasting its original host Stephen Fry.
+He began his career as a stand-up comic, and has undertaken several tours performing on stage, most recently in 2025.

+He has also written three memoirs.

 Early life and education

-Davies was born on 6 March 1966 in Loughton, Essex, and spent his childhood years in Chingford.
-When Davies was six, his mother died from leukaemia and he was raised by his father.
+Alan Roger Davies was born on 6 March 1966 in Loughton, Essex, and spent his childhood years in Chingford.
+He has an older brother and a younger sister.
+When Davies was six, his mother died from leukaemia and he was raised by his father, who was a Scout leader, with his paternal grandparents relocating from Blackpool, to which they had recently moved, to help out.
 He was sexually abused by his father from age 8 to 13, as described in his book Just Ignore Him.
 Davies also wrote that his brother and sister were turned against him, which began his strong desire to please others.
 This led him to shoplift for schoolmates and play the joker at home.
+He no longer speaks to his brother.
+His father remarried, to Joan, in 1982, when Davies was 16.

 Davies attended Staples Road School in Loughton and was privately educated at Bancroft's School in Woodford Green, where he gained eight O-Levels.
-He then moved on to Loughton College of Further Education where he gained four more O-Levels and two A-Levels (Communications & Theatre Studies).
-He graduated in Drama & Theatre Studies from the University of Kent at Canterbury in 1988, and was awarded an honorary doctorate by the university in 2003.
+He then moved on to Loughton College of Further Education where he gained four more O-Levels and two A-Levels (Communications and Theatre Studies).
+He graduated in Drama and Theatre Studies from the University of Kent at Canterbury in 1988.

 In 2016, he pursued a Master of Arts degree in Creative Writing at Goldsmiths, University of London, which he completed in September 2018.